ademshehrum/ademshehrum/README.md

 ## Skills and Expertise

-- Full Stack Web Development
+- Full Stack Web Developer
 - Proficient in PHP Framework: CodeIgniter 3
 - Implement jQuery and AJAX in my project
 - Using CSS well to design my app (Loving d-flex haha)